tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 This line tells the default SP to redirect authentication to the 'idp' specified.
 In this case, your Azure AD Identifier, or rather, 'entityID'.

 To finalise the SimpleSAMLphp side of the bilateral trust relationship between your Azure AD and SimpleSAMLphp, copy your Enterprise Application's _App Federation Metadata_.
-Using SimpleSAMLphp’s Metadata Converter (found on SimpleSAMLphp's _Federation tab_), convert your App Federation Metadata to SimpleSAMLphp.
+Using SimpleSAMLphp's Metadata Converter (found on SimpleSAMLphp's _Federation tab_), convert your App Federation Metadata to SimpleSAMLphp.
 Once you have the converted metadata, paste it into the _saml20-idp-remote.php_ file.

-To verify that you imported the metadata correctly, you should now see your Azure AD's entityID listed under SAML 2.0 IdP metadata on SimpleSAMLphp’s _Federation tab_.
+To verify that you imported the metadata correctly, you should now see your Azure AD's entityID listed under SAML 2.0 IdP metadata on SimpleSAMLphp's _Federation tab_.

 You should now also be able to go to SimpleSAMLphp's Test page, log in to your _default-sp_, and be redirected to your Azure AD login page.
 Once logged in, it is worth verifying that SimpleSAMLphp is correctly receiving the attributes from Azure AD you configured in step 5 above.

-Note: The attributes received from Azure are claim-type identifier attributes.
+> The attributes received from Azure are claim-type identifier attributes.
 You can establish a custom[ attribute mapping](https://simplesamlphp.org/docs/stable/core/authproc_attributemap.html) policy in which SimpleSAMLphp will rewrite the attributes received from Azure into different Identifier namespaces.
 These namespaces could include Object Identifiers (OIDs) or named identifiers like 'userPrincipalName'.
 SimpleSAMLphp includes some pre-defined mapping policies, which can be found in the attributemap folder.
+{.message-box}

 # 7. Add attributes from another source (in this case, LDAP)

-Retrieving attributes from LDAP requires you to install SimpleSAMLphp’s [LDAP module](https://github.com/simplesamlphp/simplesamlphp-module-ldap).
+Retrieving attributes from LDAP requires you to install SimpleSAMLphp's [LDAP module](https://github.com/simplesamlphp/simplesamlphp-module-ldap).
 Once you have installed this module, you need to configure your [LDAP authsource](https://simplesamlphp.org/docs/contrib_modules/ldap/ldap.html), which will be used by [Authentication Processing Filters](https://simplesamlphp.org/docs/2.0/simplesamlphp-authproc.html) (authproc) to search for additional attributes later.

 An example of an LDAP authsource can look like this: